- WPI Residential Network (ResNet)

 Macintosh OS X 10.5 and greater are mostly supported by WPI Information Technology.
 Unfortunately, a majority of academic software packages are not available for the Mac OS X platform which limits the amount of support that can be provided.
 Mac OS X upgrades for personally owned computers are not available through IT.

-Microsoft Office 2010 is fully supported at WPI.
+Microsoft Office 2013 is fully supported at WPI.
 This suite of software, along with other general use programs, is installed in all of the campus computer labs.
-If you have a previous version of Office, you will be able to upgrade to Office 2010 or Office 2013 once you arrive on campus through the Microsoft Campus License Agreement.
-Office 2010 will work with WPI systems.
+If you have a previous version of Office, you will be able to upgrade to Office 2013 once you arrive on campus through the Microsoft Campus License Agreement.

 Microsoft Office 2011 for Macintosh is fully supported at WPI.
 If you have Office 2008, you will be able to upgrade to Office 2011 once you arrive on campus through the Microsoft Campus License Agreement.